itiligent/ai/ISM-Control-Discovery-Prompt-Instructions.md

 ---

-Before running the prompt, in `ISM-Control-Discovery-Prompt.txt` set:
+Before running the prompt, in the downloaded prompt file` set:

 ```text
 Operating mode = `Section ledger only`